Transitional Presidential Council: Background

-Actions
+History

 On 30 April 2024, Edgard Leblanc Fils was named chairman of the TPC, and Fritz Bélizaire was designated as the prime minister by a majority of four votes, although the latter choice was contested within the council.
 As a result, the council members agreed to have the chairmanship being rotated every five months among Fils, Louis Gérald Gilles, Leslie Voltaire and Smith Augustin.
 In addition, it also set up a requirement of five votes instead of four to form a majority.
 The council later started accepting submissions for the position of prime minister from 13–17 May.
-In late May 2024, the council extended the tenure of acting prime minister Michel Patrick Boisvert for another month, and on 27 May six of the seven members with voting rights chose former UN special envoy Bill Clinton's chief of staff and former prime minister Garry Conille as his successor, discarding the earlier vote that selected Bélizaire.
+In late May 2024, the council extended the tenure of acting prime minister Michel Patrick Boisvert for another month, and on 27 May six of the seven members with voting rights chose former UN special envoy and former prime minister Garry Conille as his successor, discarding the earlier vote that selected Bélizaire.
 Conille and members of the council met several times after his swearing-in, agreeing on names of 13 ministers to be a part of his cabinet, with the ministers being named on 11 June 2024.
 The council and the new government later agreed to replace the director-general of the Haitian National Police.
 On 7 October 2024, Voltaire was named to replace Fils as president of the council.